erickt/rfcs/text/0000-supporting-code-generation.md

 It is unlikely these projects would be rewritten in Rust, and so would also be subject to the same "reporting errors in the generated file" that Syntex has.

----

 # Detailed design
 [design]: #detailed-design

-This RFC proposes three changes that will help improve Rust's code generation story.
+This RFC proposes two changes that will help improve Rust's code generation story.

 ## Source Mapping